 Custom geoprocessing tools that are built with ArcObjects are not supported in ArcGIS Pro.

-Toolboxes containing custom script and model tools can be seen in your project folder connections.
-To add a toolbox to your project, click Insert > Toolbox > Add Toolbox and browse to the toolbox, or right-click any toolbox in a folder connection and select Add To Project.
-A reference to the toolbox will be saved with your project in the Toolboxes node in the Catalog pane.
+You can see toolboxes containing custom script and model tools in your project folder connections.
+To add a toolbox to your project, click Add Toolbox and browse to the toolbox, or right-click any toolbox in a folder connection and select Add To Project.
+A reference to the toolbox is saved with your project in the Toolboxes node in the Catalog pane.

 Since custom model and script tools look and work in the same way as any ArcGIS geoprocessing tool, you can use them as you would any other tool.
 Click a custom tool to open it in the Geoprocessing pane where you can fill in parameters and environments, and run the tool.